Contents hide

 Lombardy: Casoncelli

 In Lombardy, especially around Bergamo and Brescia, casoncelli developed as a distinctive local stuffed pasta.
-Food writers note that historical references go back centuries, and the traditional style often balances savory fillings with subtle sweet notes, then finishes with butter and sage.
+Food writers note that historical references date back centuries, and the traditional style often balances savory fillings with subtle sweetness, then finishes with butter and sage.
 (The Pasta Project)

 Why regional variation matters